1938 Christchurch mayoral election: Aftermath

-Macfarlane served a three-year term as mayor and did not stand for re-election as he wanted to serve in WWII.
+Macfarlane served a three-year term as mayor and did not stand for re-election as he wanted to serve in World War II.
 During his mayoralty, he unsuccessfully stood in the 1938 general election but was successful in a 1939 by-election, when he succeeded Ted Howard.
 Guthrie did not contest further elections but became the president of the local branch of the New Zealand National Party.
 Guthrie died in 1942.
 Macfarlane served a further eight years as mayor from 1950 to 1958.